Does Medicare Cover Wart Removal?

 Identifying Types of Warts

 Does Medicare cover wart removal of any type?
 According to the American Academy of Dermatology (AAD), there are a few different ways that warts can manifest.
-First, it depends on which specific strand of HPV causes the growths to develop.
+First, it depends on which specific strand of HPV causes the growth to develop.
 Second, to categorize warts, the AAD groups them by their appearance and location on a person’s body.

 - Filiform warts typically grow on a person’s face, in areas around the eyes, mouth and nose.
 They develop rapidly and look as if long fingers or threads are sticking out from the skin.